Zoom appointments are available due to Covid19 for the unvaccinated and in person appointments are available for the vaccinated to discuss custody.

 Q. How long does a divorce take?

 A. A temporary order hearing is usually held ten to twenty days after the initial pleading is filed.
+At that time, unless there are negative factors, the Court will usually issue a temporary visitation schedule.

 • Attorney Fees